The Before...

 How we helped

 We met with the executor at the property for our unique Max The Estate™ Consultation.
-When we were touring the property with the executor and her mom (a really amazing woman!), we got an odd feeling of being off-balance when we entered the dining area and headed toward the kitchen – kind of like we were in a carnival funhouse with sloping floors.
-We weren’t wrong – the floors in that area DID slope about 3″ toward the center.
-“This house was in an earthquake!” the mom explained.
-Sure enough, the home HAD been in a neighborhood that experienced an earthquake decades prior, which was pretty interesting here in seismically-solid Northern New Jersey.
+While touring the property with the executor and her mom, we got an odd feeling of being off-balance when we entered the dining area and headed toward the kitchen – kind of like we were in a carnival funhouse with sloping floors.
+We weren’t wrong – the floors in that area of the home DID slope about 3″ from the walls to the center of the room.
+“This house was in an earthquake!” the mom proudly explained.
+Sure enough, the home was in a neighborhood that experienced an earthquake decades prior, which was pretty interesting here in seismically solid Northern New Jersey.

-But, alas, when we looked deeper, we ascertained that earthquake damage was not responsible for the floor sloping.
-Our investigation led us to one of the main house support beams that was bowed in the center (and the floors above followed that dip in the beam).
-Aside from THAT “small issue,” the primary bedroom needed a coat of paint, and then that was pretty much it.
+But sadly, when we looked deeper, we ascertained that earthquake damage was not responsible for the floor sloping.
+Our investigation led us to one of the house’s main support beams that was bowed in the center (and the floors above followed that dip in the beam).
+Aside from THAT giant issue, the primary bedroom needed a coat of paint, and then that was pretty much it.

-There was no way that a potential buyer wouldn’t notice that the floor was sloping, plus it begged the question, ‘Is the house even safe?’
-To answer that, we consulted with a structural engineer we know, and after some engineer-type stuff, he replied that while the structure was likely safe from collapse, it ultimately required that that beam (plus the beam supports and their footings) be replaced – which is a pretty costly and involved job.
+There was no way that a potential buyer wouldn’t notice that the floor was sloping, plus it begged the question, “Is the house even safe?”
+To answer that, we consulted with a structural engineer we know, and after some engineer-type stuff, he replied that while the structure was safe from collapse, it ultimately required the replacement of that beam plus the beam supports and their footings.
+That’s a pretty costly and involved job.
 We got quotes for the work from contractors that ranged from $9,000 to $26,000+.
-The estate couldn’t pay for that work up front (and didn’t want to endure that level of construction while the mom was in the home).
+The estate couldn’t pay for that work up front and they didn’t want to endure that level of construction while the mom was living in the home.
 So we determined that our Silvina Foley would need to market the home as-is and figure out a way to deal with the problem beam once a potential buyer was identified.

 The executor came down one weekend and painted the bedroom herself.
 Our related renovation arm fixed a couple of minor town-required items, and the home was ready to hit the market.